microsoft/PowerToys/specs/Alt + Tab Spec.md

 &nbsp; &nbsp; &nbsp; &nbsp; **1.4.
 Existing Solutions or Expectations**

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Users currently must traverse program by program using the mouse, Tab, or arrow keys to search and select the program they want to access.
-Atkernatively, they can access running programs from the taskbar.
+Alternatively, they can access running programs from the taskbar.
 There are also third-party resources that allow users to switch tasks similarly.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; We expect users to install and enable PowerToys for Windows in order to access the new Alt+Tab utility.